 The law requires that any trailer with a MTPLM (GVW) exceeding 750 kg must have a braking system and it must work.
 If such a trailer becomes detached from the tow vehicle then these brakes must be applied automatically by way of the breakaway cable.
 This breakaway cable is an important part of the management of the braking system and when the trailer is built the braking system is part of the certification process for the safe use of the trailer - so any replacement parts must be equivalent to the original parts fitted.
 There are two types of breakaway cable in use in the UK.
-One uses a spring clip (one of the Al-Ko versions, the other uses a Karabiner clip (available from Al-Ko and BPW).
+One uses a spring clip, the other uses a Karabiner clip.